Mentha

-Mentha (also known as mint, from Greek μίνθα míntha, Linear B mi-ta) is a genus of plants in the family Lamiaceae (mint family).
-The exact distinction between species is unclear; it is estimated that 13 to 24 species exist.
+Mentha, also known as mint (from Greek μίνθα míntha, Linear B mi-ta), is a genus of flowering plants in the mint family, Lamiaceae.
+It is estimated that 13 to 24 species exist, but the exact distinction between species is unclear.
 Hybridization occurs naturally where some species' ranges overlap.
 Many hybrids and cultivars are known.

-The genus has a subcosmopolitan distribution across Europe, Africa - (Southern Africa), Asia, Australia - Oceania, North America and South America.
-Its species can be found in many environments, but most grow best in wet environments and moist soils.
+The genus has a subcosmopolitan distribution, growing best in wet environments and moist soils.